 So who scanned-in the image for the Wikipedia entry on Toplis?
 Well the entry’s history pane tells us it was Wiki-editor, Skjoldbro on May 3rd 1918.
 Hoping for some resolution I contacted Skjoldbro , who told me that the image had been grabbed from elsewhere online.
 So far, I have not even been able to find the original image-source using the redoubtable Google Image Search tool.
 So no answers there.

 There is no other online or offline publication in the world that has used the un-cropped version of the photo available at Wikipedia, whose quality and resolution remains unmatched (despite its very distinctive speckles and creases).
-Its not at the Imperial War Museum.
-It’s not in the records of the Toplis inquest held by the Cumbria Constabulary and Cumbria Archives and its not in the British Library.
+Despite repeated claims in several books, the photo is not at the Imperial War Museum.
+It’s not in the records of the Toplis inquest held by the Cumbria Constabulary and Cumbria Archives and its certainly not in the British Library.
 All have cropped and inferior copies of the photo available in their records, but none has anything close to the standard being offered at Wikipedia.

 How did the Daily Mail obtain the original photo at the time it was went to press?
 A family member perhaps?
 The Ministry of Defence?
 The Police?
 We just don’t know.